MUSIC BY JULIAN DAWES

 Sunday 7 July 2019

-Tickets: £15, £12 Concession (seniors & students) (including a complimentary drink on arrival)
+Tickets: £15, £12 Concession (seniors & students) (including a complimentary drink in the interval)

 MUSIC BY JULIAN DAWES - A recital of a variety of music for piano, flute and viola, including Sonata for piano, Sonata for flute and piano and the first performance of Sonatina for solo viola.